 Winter isn’t everyone’s favourite season, but it can get a whole lot better with a quality pair of winter boots.
 Winter is considered the harshest of the seasons in most places, it brings in high winds, freezing temperatures, more rain, and, even, snow.

-Consider your climate, conditions and travel plans when picking a winter boot as you wouldn’t want something too cumbersome for a drizzle.
-It’s a good idea to invest in quality materials and construction techniques like Gore-Tex and Goodyear welts to ensure the boot last you for many winters to come.
+Consider your climate, conditions, and travel plans when picking a winter boot as you wouldn’t want something too cumbersome for a drizzle.
+It’s a good idea to invest in quality materials and construction techniques like Gore-Tex and Goodyear welts to ensure the boot lasts you for many winters to come.

-We have compiled a selection of high-quality, sturdy and stylish winter boots so that you can tackle winter’s worst head-on.
+We have compiled a selection of high-quality, sturdy, and stylish winter boots so that you can tackle winter’s worst head-on.

 Founded in the Pacific Northwest in 1938, Columbia Sportswear has become synonymous with performance outdoor wear that is capable of handling even the worst of weather.
 Their winter boots are ultra-comfortable, yet will still keep you warm and dry no matter what weather you encounter.

 Founded in 1876 in Maine, USA and practically responsible for the introduction of the penny loafer to society, G.H.
 Bass is a cult footwear favourite in America.
-Aside from just making some incredible loafers, the company also has some stylish winter boots that make use of premium materials, resulting in winter boots that are not only good looking, but functional too.
+Aside from making some incredible loafers, the company also has some stylish winter boots that make use of premium materials, resulting in winter boots that are not only good looking but functional too.

 Johnston & Murphy

 US footwear brand Johnston & Murphy may be able to list off the vast majority of US Presidents as previous clients, thanks to their sophisticated dress shoe range, but the brand produces other styles of shoes too.
 J&M has a huge range of winter boots that offer a wealth of features to keep your feet comfortable, warm, and dry, while also keeping them firmly planted on wet and slippery grounds.